-- are 70-1/2 or older, - have an Individual Retirement Account (IRA), and - do not depend upon your required minimum distribution from your IRA for living expenses,
+- are 70-1/2 or older, - have an Individual Retirement Account (IRA), and - do not depend upon your required minimum distribution from your IRA for living expenses, the following information may be of interest to you.

-IRA charitable rollovers allow individuals age 701⁄2 or older to make tax-free gifts totaling up to \$100,000 from a traditional IRA account directly to qualified charities.
+IRA charitable rollovers allow individuals age 701⁄2 or older to make taxfree gifts totaling up to \$100,000 from a traditional IRA account directly to qualified charities.
 While you cannot claim a charitable deduction for IRA gifts, this distribution from your IRA counts towards your minimum required distribution for the account and does NOT trigger income tax for you.
 It is a tax-free transfer from the IRA account directly to a charitable organization.